ovh/cds/docs/content/advanced/advanced.repositories_manager.md

 CDS can be linked to following repositories manager :

- - **Atlassian Stash**
+ - **Atlassian Stash / Bitbucket**
  - **Github**

 It allows you to enable some CDS features such as :

- - Create application in CDS from Stash or Github
+ - Create application in CDS from Bitbucket or Github
- - Attach an application to its Stash or Github repository
+ - Attach an application to its Bitbucket or Github repository
  - Fully automatic hook management
  - Branch filtering on application workflows
  - Commit logs on pipeline build details